VnySrc/VnySrc/README.md

 ## About me:

-I'm a Fullstack Developer :smile:
+I'm a Fullstack Developer, looking for a job opportunity :smile:

 I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.